October 18, 2012

 Image via Wikipedia

 An internet connection that goes bad is a really frustrating event, especially if your lively hood depends on it.
 Fortunately, most internet connection problems are caused by really simple things – making them equally as simple to fix.
-Here are a few tips that may help you next time your Internet is giving you grief.

 2. Turn off your modem and restart your computer.
 Try unplugging your modem and turning off your computer before you call your current internet service provider in a panic.
-Sometimes, this is all it takes to fix a connection that is failing.
-At the very least, it will be the first thing that the service tech will ask you to do anyways!

 Troubleshooting Common Sound Problems